RIFTIO/xtreme-helm/README.md

 notes

-The pods in primary namespace are highly interdependent, so initial startup can be slow.
+* The pods in primary namespace are highly interdependent, so initial startup can be slow.
 Once all the pods in the primary namespace are up, the pods in the aeo- namespace can start.
 Many of these will have crashed at least once due to the timeouts during init.
 These will restart on their own, so just be patient.

+* Be consistent when using the --ns option and use it for every command, including --clean

 branches in this repo

-main -- production
+* main -- production
-zhone -- as delivered by engineering
+* zhone -- as delivered by engineering